brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ## Target audience I hope to reach with my story

 Since my topic emphasize on suggesting various ways for students from general background or general public to contribute reducing climate change through participating earth hour initiatives, this user research target audience will also be students from general background or general public.

 After defining and knowing my target audience, i tried to think and breakdown what approach i need to use to identify representative individuals and who to reach with my story during my interviews.
 I finally decided to breakdown my approach into something like below.

 ## My approach to identifying representative individuals

-To make sure of the validity and relevance of the user research for my project targeting tech students, I created a strategic approach to identifying representative individuals to interview.
+To make sure of the validity and relevance of the user research for my project targeting students from general backgrounds, I created a strategic approach to identifying representative individuals to interview.
 Here's how I plan to do it:

 ### Define Target Demographics

-I will first define the demographic characteristics of tech students that align with my target audience.
-This may include factors such as age range, educational background,specific areas of interest within the tech field, and their availability to be interviewed.
+I will first define the demographic characteristics of students that align with my target audience.
+This may include factors such as age range, educational background, specific areas of interest field, and their availability to be interviewed.

 **Academic Background:**
-Verify that the individuals are currently enrolled in or recently graduated from a technology-related program, such as computer science, engineering, information technology, or a related field.
+I will verify that the individuals are currently enrolled in or recently graduated from university, within any major, because the aim is for general students.

 **Areas of Interest:**
-Determine the specific areas of interest within the tech field that align with your project.
-This could include software development, cybersecurity, data science, artificial intelligence, user experience design, or other specialized domains.
+I will try to determine the specific areas of interest within the field that align with my project, such as sustainable environment, sustainable energy, etc. But this is not mandatory since in my opinion almost everyone supposed to want to help make our environment to be less harmful.

 **Availability and Accessibility:**
-Ensure that the individuals are available and willing to participate in the interview process within your designated timeframe.
+I will make sure that the individuals are available and willing to participate in the interview process within mydesignated timeframe.
 Consider factors such as scheduling conflicts, geographic location (if conducting in-person interviews), and accessibility needs.

-### Ask colleagues that we have worked together from many Tech Courses at CMU (which match the demographic criteria).
+### Ask colleagues that we have worked together from many Courses at CMU (which match the demographic criteria).

-I will look into my friends from Tech Courses in CMU This could include friends from computer science courses, Information Systems Courses, or other relevant tech courses.
+I will look into my friends from various courses or backgrounds in CMU since this aim for general background students.

 ### Ask friends from my Indonesian CMU Student Organizations (which match the demographic criteria).

 I will try to leverage my Indonesian Student Organization friends and networks within CMU.
-They are really helpful and as well many have tech backgrounds and also studying in tech majors at CMU.
+They are really helpful and as well many have diverse backgrounds and also studying at CMU.

 ## Interview script